Car bombs kill 34 in pro-Assad Damascus suburb

 Pools of blood could be seen on the road.

 Most foreign powers have condemned Assad.
-Britain, France and Gulf countries have recognized the umbrella opposition group meeting in Cairo, the Syrian National Coalition, as the sole representative of the Syrian people.
+Britain, France and Gulf countries have recognised the umbrella opposition group meeting in Cairo, the Syrian National Coalition, as the sole representative of the Syrian people.

 But Assad has been able to rely on his allies, especially regional powerhouse Iran, which is believed to be bank-rolling him and supplying military support despite U.S. and European sanctions.
 Russia, Syria's main arms supplier, says it has only sent weapons already agreed to in previous deals.